fireandlion/onedayonebook/_books/polecat.md

 ---
 # Only fill in page metadata here.
 # The page content is auto-filled from it.
-title: ""
+title: "Polecat"
-description: ""
+description: "Polecat is smelly and rude.
+He thinks he is better than others.
+Is he as perfect as he thinks?"
 contributors:
-  writer: ""
+  writer: "Timothy Mongwe"
-  illustrator: ""
+  illustrator: "Reshoketwe Motau"
-  designer: ""
+  designer: "Steven Mckimmie"
-  editor: ""
+  editor: "Fiona Wallace"
   publisher: ""
   other: ""
 original-language: ""